How in the Federalist Papers James Madison Argued Against Democracy in Favor of a Republic

 Another important ancient Greek concept that influenced the formation of the United States government was the written constitution.

-All governments, particularly modern governments, have a constitution, and Saudi Arabia has a constitution, which you can read here.
+All governments, particularly modern ones, have a constitution, and Saudi Arabia has one, which you can read here.

 Here is the intro.